Buying Tips

 +

-A legitimate importer should provide: the chassis number before any deposit, the original auction sheet or JP Sheet verification report on request, export certificate from Japan, bill of lading for the shipping, customs clearance documentation, and a sales invoice in the company's name.
-These documents are standard in legitimate import transactions.
+A legitimate importer should provide: the chassis number before any deposit, the original auction sheet or JP Sheet verification report on request, export certificate from Japan (輸出証明書), bill of lading for the shipping, customs clearance documentation, and a sales invoice in the company name.
+These are standard in legitimate import transactions.
+Their absence at the appropriate stages is a serious concern.

 Is it safe to buy a Japanese car from social media?